Born (song): Recording

 It was recorded on 22 February 1970 along with "A Child, A Girl, A Woman", "Mando Bay", "Clyde O'Reilly" and "Peace in My Mind".
 The song was covered by P.P.
 Arnold twice; the first was recorded on 4 April 1970 along with "Happiness" (also a Barry Gibb song), as well as cover versions of "You've Made Me So Very Happy" and "Spinning Wheel", the session was produced by Gibb himself, the second version was recorded on 10 June 1970.
 The second recording is called "Born to Be Free" in the tape library, Gibb's version contains the line 'born to be free', and that second recording was the last session of Arnold produced by Gibb.

-The musicians played on the lead guitar and drums on Gibb's version were not credited.
+The musicians who played lead guitar and drums on Gibb's version were not credited.
 The harmony on the Gibb recording was sung by Gibb himself and Arnold.
 The song also features Arnold's falsetto in response to Barry's line 'I was born to be free'.